liaozixin/NVim-Config/README.md

 # NVim-Config
-this branch if for linux
+This branch is for linux!